Jerrylum/pros-depot/README.md

 ```

 This is useful if you want to push the depot file to a different repository, for
-example, a separated repository for your PROS library website.
-If you also set
+example, a separate repository for your PROS library website.
+If you also set up
-up GitHub Pages for your library website, your users can then download the depot
+GitHub Pages for your library website, your users can then download the depot
 file via links like `https://my-library-website.com/depot.json`.

 ### Custom Commit Messages